RafaelH-us/google-sites-classic-ez-share-this-page-to-social-media/README.md

-# Google Sites Classic: AddThis Share / Follow Buttons #
+# Google Sites Classic: Share This Page to Social Media #

 1. Upload XML to the **"Attachments"** page in Google Sites Classic.
 2. **Right click** the attachments **download** link and copy source to get the XML URL